madl3x/x-scara/CALIBRATION.md

 Calibration
 ===
+> Deprecated for Firmware version 0.4.
+Soon to be updated.

-For the current alpha version of the firmware, the machine uses no endstops for the X and Y axis, so calibration must be done manually.
+For the current 0.2 alpha version of the firmware, the machine uses no endstops for the X and Y axis, so calibration must be done manually.
 The code has been modified so the machine can print and home without endstops, so this will work smoothly.

 Step 1 - Set the machine in position
 ---